 - The Pipeline Association for Public Awareness’ (PAPA) Newsletter provides articles to educate public officials about pipeline safety and awareness.

-- Pipelines Nearby*, is a web application that locates our transmission lines in relation to the address you specify.
+- Pipelines Nearby is a web application that locates our transmission lines in relation to the address you specify.

 - Pipeline Safety Trust provides reference resources for local government officials.

-- Visit the National Emergency Number Association (NENA)* for emergency communications issues.
-The association is focused on 911 policy, technology, operations and education issues.
+- Visit the National Emergency Number Association (NENA) for emergency communications issues.
+The association is focused on 911 policy, technology, operations, and education issues.

-How to Recognize a Natural Gas Leak
+Recognize a Natural Gas Leak

 Emergency Response Planning

 Learn how we work with public officials during an emergency to ensure public safety.
+Emergency Response Operations Center